 Matching occurs in two steps.
 First, treated individuals are exactly matched to individuals in the comparison sample based on gender, race and education.
 This results in 1,212 treated individuals matched to approximately 4 million individuals in the comparison sample.
 Once this match is done, the quarter/year the treated individual starts the program is set as the zero quarter for both the treated and matched individuals.
 We calculate the earnings in the year prior to treatment as the sum of total quarterly UI earnings in the four quarters prior to the zero quarter.
-Next, the initially matched sample is refined by matching treated individuals to the comparison individuals based on a match on age and also matching to all individuals whose average earnings over the four quarters prior to the participants' quarter of entry was within 2% of the prior earnings of a treated individual.
-This results in 1,108 individuals in the treated sample and 192,690 individuals in the comparison sample.
-We then assign weights for individuals in the comparison sample, where the weights are the inverse of the number of matches for person i, in the treatment group.
-The sum of these weights will equal the number of people in the treatment sample.
-We then repeat this matching process for our completers sample-that is Code Louisville participants who

-&lt;sup>12 This study included Jefferson, Bullitt, Henry, Oldham, Shelby, Spencer, and Trimble counties.
-However, actual participants were only from Jefferson, Bullitt, Oldham and Shelby counties.
+&lt;sup>11 This study included Jefferson, Bullitt, Henry, Oldham, Shelby, Spencer, and Trimble counties.
+However, actual participants were from only Jefferson, Bullitt, Oldham and Shelby counties.
 We speculate that individuals in other counties may not have known about the program, may not have thought they were eligible, or did not want to drive to participate in the mentoring meetings.
 Spencer, Trimble and Henry County are much further from the Louisville Central Business District, where KentuckianaWorks is located.

-&lt;sup>13 We drop 327 individuals because their age was missing or not between 20 and 64 or who have no UI wage information.
+&lt;sup>12 We drop 327 individuals because their age was missing or not between 20 and 64 or who have no UI wage information.
 We drop an additional 456 individuals because they either have missing residency information or do not live in the Kentucky portion of the Louisville MSA.

-&lt;sup>14 In order to improve the speed of the matching algorithm we also drop anyone in the potential comparison sample with quarterly earnings above \$200,000.
+&lt;sup>13 In order to improve the speed of the matching algorithm we also drop anyone in the potential comparison sample with quarterly earnings above \$200,000.
 This number is the maximum value of quarterly earnings across all the participants, plus one standard deviation of the distribution of quarterly earnings across all participants rounded up to the nearest \$25,000 increment.

-&lt;sup>15 Matching is done with replacement so the same comparison individual could be matched to multiple treatment individuals.
+&lt;sup>14 Matching is done with replacement so the same comparison individual could be matched to multiple treatment individuals.